-The mounted drive feature maps cloud storage to a local drive.
-This lets you access cloud files and back up local files as easily as you would with a local disk.
-This topic describes how to use the mounted drive feature for seamless file management and efficient data synchronization.
+The mounted drive maps your cloud storage to a local drive, allowing you to access cloud files and back up local files as easily as a local disk.
+Use the mounted drive when you need seamless file management and efficient data synchronization.

-The mounted drive does not support simultaneous editing by multiple users.
+The mounted drive does not support simultaneous editing by multiple users (collaboration).
 For collaborative editing, use online document editing.

-The mounted drive cannot be installed on Windows systems that run on ARM processors, such as some Microsoft Surface models that use Qualcomm Snapdragon CPUs.
+The mounted drive cannot be installed on Windows systems that run on ARM processors, such as some Microsoft Surface models that use Qualcomm Snapdragon processors.

-The mounted drive is a client-side plugin and does not offer an API.
+The mounted drive is a client-side plugin and does not provide an API.

 Prerequisites